Angel Genchev

 Genchev served some time in prison for shooting at a cab driver in Bulgaria in 2001.

 Genchev competed in the 2017 World Masters games in Auckland, New Zealand and won Gold in the M77kg division for the 50-54years age group.
 He snatched 95 kg and Clean and jerked 120 kg.

 Genchev competed in the 2017 European Masters Championships in Halmstad, Sweden, snatching 105 kg and Clean and Jerking 132 kg to win his division.

 Genchev competed in the 2018 European Masters Championships in Budapest, Hungary, snatching 90 kg and Clean and Jerking 112 kg to win his division.

 Genchev competed in the 2018 World Masters Championships in Barcelona, Spain, snatching 96 kg and Clean and Jerking 122 kg to win his division.

+Genchev competed in the 2023 World Masters Championships in Wieliczka, Poland, snatching 91 kg and Clean and Jerking 111 kg to finish 3rd in his division.

+Genchev competed in the 2024 World Masters Championships in Rovaniemi, Finland, snatching 89 kg and Clean and Jerking 107 kg to finish 1rd in his division.